Yolean/kubernetes-kafka/README.md

 See the [variants](./variants) folder for different overlays.
 For example to scale to 1 kafka broker try `kubectl apply -k variants/scale-1/`.

 Currently `apply -k` replaces `apply -f ./zookeeper; apply -f ./kafka`.
-The original applies result in `error: unable to decode "zookeeper/kustomization.yaml": Object 'Kind' is missing in ...` and though they still seem to work you can get around that with a v1.14+ kubectl using: `k apply -k variants/as-is/`.
+The original commands now result in `error: unable to decode "zookeeper/kustomization.yaml": Object 'Kind' is missing in ...` and though they still seem to work you can get around that with a v1.14+ kubectl using: `kubectl apply -k variants/as-is/`.

 ### Maintaining your own kustomization